 You can download the source code here.

-Contact me to get the latest-and-greatest and so I fix with issues on new platforms.
+Contact me to get the latest-and-greatest source code and so I fix any issues on new platforms.

 My email is on the About page within the game.

 Wikipedia Minesweeper page does a better job than I of maintaining links to other minesweeper resources.

 made an awesome Minesweeper movie.
 A must see for all serious and bored Minesweeper players.